 - 1/2 cup (120ml) Soy Milk (or other non-dairy milk)

-- Add the white and brown sugar, baking powder, salt and cinnamon.
+- Sift all purpose flour into a mixing bowl and add white and brown sugar, baking powder, salt and cinnamon.
+Mix together.

-- Peel the bananas and add to your blender along with the soy milk and coconut oil and blend.
+- Measure the correct amount of banana and add it to your blender jug along with the soy milk and coconut oil (or vegan butter) and blend until smooth.

-- Pour the blended mix into the mixing bowl and mix it into a smooth batter.
-Add the flax egg and mix in.
+- Pour the blended mix over your dry ingredients in the mixing bowl and mix it into a smooth batter.

-- It’s ready when you put a toothpick into the center of the loaf and it comes out clean.
+- Bake for 60 minutes or until a toothpick inserted into the center of the loaf comes out clean.

 - Method: Bake